-In contrast to these and other Baroque buildings and the older Gothic structures, Brussels is where you'll find some of the finest examples of Art Nouveau.
-The most famous works of the early 20th-century master architect Victor Horta are in Brussels.
+In contrast to these and other Baroque buildings and the older Gothic structures, Brussels is also where you'll find some of the finest examples of Art Nouveau design.
+The most famous works of the early 20th-century master architect Victor Horta are found in Brussels.

-You'll have time to find some of these, and to sample the famed Belgian chocolate, on a full day tour in Brussels from Amsterdam.
-After a guided walking tour that includes highlights like the Royal Palace and Manneken Pis statue, you'll watch a demonstration by a chocolatier and taste some of the product before having free time to explore the city on your own.
-(Pickup/drop-off point is Amsterdam's Centraal Station.)
+You'll have time to find some of these, and to sample that famed Belgian chocolate, on a full day tour in Brussels from Amsterdam.
+After a guided walking tour that includes highlights like the Royal Palace and Manneken Pis statue, you'll watch a demonstration by a chocolatier and get to taste some of the product before having free time to explore the city on your own.
+The tour's pickup and drop-off point is Amsterdam's Centraal Station.

 Along with its lovely old houses and canals, Delft has some fine Gothic churches and art museums.
 Koninklijke Porceleyne Fles (Royal Delft in English) is the only remaining maker of the famous Delftware, and you can watch the artists at work and see the collection of historical pieces.